-A little bit of life has been lived in-between our last post; we have been meaning for ages to up date you all with our photos and videos of HWCH -Dublin’s annual new music festival, from October last, I know, mad…sorry it’s taken until now!
+A little bit of life has been lived in-between our last post; we have been meaning for ages to up date you all with our photos and videos of HWCH – Dublin’s annual new music festival – from last October, I know, mad…sorry it’s taken until now!

 Dublin, a city long associated with arts, culture and music was into it’s 13th annual new music showcase of over 100 Irish artists.
 And in avoidance of hopping from a one song set of one artist to the next, we set ourselves one-to-two venues for the night.
 Thursday, we ventured north of the Liffey to a band (and festival highlight) Orchid Collective.